The Only Fishing Knots You Actually Need

 The Palomar Knot

-My go-to knot for almost everything.
-The Palomar consistently tests over 90% strength and resists slipping even in braided line.
-It works with hooks, jigs, lures, and swivels equally well.
+My go-to for almost everything.
+Consistently tests above 90% strength and doesn’t slip, even in braided line.
+Works equally well with hooks, jigs, lures, and swivels.
+If I had to fish with one terminal knot forever, this is it.

-To tie it: double your line and pass the loop through the hook eye.
-Tie a simple overhand knot with the doubled line.
-Pass the hook through the loop and wet the knot.
-Pull both the standing line and tag end to tighten.
-Trim the tag close.
+Double your line, pass the loop through the eye, tie a simple overhand knot with the doubled line, pass the hook through the loop, wet it, pull both standing line and tag to tighten, trim close.
+Done.
+Takes maybe fifteen seconds once you’ve got it down.

 The Improved Clinch Knot

-To tie it: pass the line through the hook eye and make five to seven wraps around the standing line.
-Thread the tag through the small loop above the eye, then back through the big loop just created.
-Wet and tighten by pulling the standing line while holding the hook.
+Pass through the eye, wrap five to seven times around the standing line, thread the tag through the small loop near the eye, then back through the big loop you just made.
+Wet it and tighten by pulling the standing line while holding the hook.
+Trim your tag.

 The Uni Knot